sososkxksodkd/Amogus/README.md

             while elapsedTime < t do
                 local dt = RunService.Heartbeat:Wait()
                 dt = math.clamp(dt, 0.001, 0.05)

-                -- ANIMATION KILLER: Lauf Animation aus!
-Der Charakter schwebt optisch. if hum then
-                    local animator = hum:FindFirstChild("Animator")
-                    if animator then
-                        for _, track in pairs(animator:GetPlayingAnimationTracks()) do
-                            if track.Priority == Enum.AnimationPriority.Movement or track.Priority == Enum.AnimationPriority.Core then
-                                track:Stop()
-                            end
-                        end
-                    end
-                end

                 if isLookingForRobo and tick() - nextRoboCheck > 1 then
                     nextRoboCheck = tick()